lando/drupal/docs/getting-started.md

 # Create latest drupal9 project via composer
 lando composer create-project drupal/recommended-project:9.x tmp && cp -r tmp/. . && rm -rf tmp

+# Composer can timeout on install for some machines, if that happens, run the following command and then re-run the previous lando composer command:
+# lando composer config --global process-timeout 2000

 # Start it up
 lando start